kushg18/h2database-custom-datatype/README.md

 ### About ###
 -----------------------------
-This project is about learning and implementing a custom data type called ***EMAIL*** in the H2 Database using JAVA.
+This project is about learning and implementing a custom data type called ***EMAIL*** in the H2 Database using Java.

 ### Technology Stack ###
 -----------------------------